jackzhu2050/jackzhu2050.github.io/_posts/2022-11-27-invisible-child.md

 they have to move around to find shelters and switch schools for many times within a year, what we might be able to expect from them?
 That might be why a stable life for raising a kid is so important.
-Without a stable life, incl. housing, food, schooling, is bad for the kids, without the presence of their parents is even worse, after the removal of the custody for some poor families.
+Without a stable life, incl. housing, food, schooling, is bad for the kids, without the presence of their parents is even worse, after the removal of the custody from some poor families.

 ![invisible](/images/invisible.png)

 Dasani is not a lucky girl, but she is so common and should be able to represent.
-She tried to be good, and made some nice achievements in sports and schooling, but the tight-coupling family is always there to get her distracted, because she is the biggest kid of the big family and she is more a mother sibling to other kids.
+She tried to be good, and made some nice achievements in sports and at school, but the tight-coupling family is always there to get her distracted, because she is the biggest kid of the big family and she is more a mother sibling to other kids.
 Choosing to fight or fly with good grades to gain the respect was not a difficult problem, because the former one is always quick to approach to let your name known.
 And she has to protect her siblings.

-Dasani is also lucky because of the author's frontpage report in New York Times which made her a celebrity to gain some benefits immediately, e.g attending some political events, being enrolled to the Hershey, better life condition, etc. But a year later, things became what it was and no one remembered her any longer.
+Dasani is also lucky because of the author's frontpage reports on New York Times which made her a celebrity to gain some benefits immediately, e.g attending some political events, being enrolled to the Hershey, better life condition, etc. But a year later, things became what it was and no one remembered her any longer.
 With some struggle in Hershey, she was expelled later and sent back to Brooklyn, where her parents' custody was at the risk of being removed.
 She might regret later about her expulsion, but was that all her fault?
 If there was no bad news from her family, and if her parents were good, what might be different?

-At the end, surely there's no end, because Dasani and her family's life is still going, she was able to reunite with her parents and several of her siblings, and she might have to move from shelters to shelters, but now she is adult and she could use her life better.
+At the end, surely there's no end, because Dasani and her family's life are still going on, she was able to reunite with her parents and several of her siblings, and she might have to move from shelters to shelters, but now she is an adult and she could use her life better.

 The narrative is very vivid and detailed.
 At the first glance, I thought it was a novel, but over the course, the